windard/Learn-Java/README.md

 #Learn-Java
-This is my java demo
+This is my Java demo